 Maximum Charge Voltage and Current

-A 3.7 volt RC LiPo battery cell is 100% charged when it reaches 4.2 volts.
-Charging it past that will ruin the battery cell and possibly cause it to catch fire.
-This is important to understand once I start talking about Balancing RC LiPo batteries, so keep that in the back of your head for right now.
+No matter what your maximum charge termination voltage is, keeping each cell in the RC LiPo battery pack at that same voltage is another important rule to understand once I start talking about Balancing RC LiPo batteries, so keep that in the back of your head for right now.

 It is critical that you use a charger specified for LiPo batteries and select the correct voltage or cell count when charging your RC LiPo batteries if you are using a computerized charger.
 If you have a 2 cell (2S) pack you must select 7.4 volts or 2 cells on your charger.
 If you selected 11.1V (a 3S pack) by mistake and tried to charge your 2S pack, the pack will be destroyed and most likely catch fire.
 Luckily, all the better computerized chargers out there these days will warn you if you selected the wrong cell count.

 All LiPo battery chargers will use the constant current / constant voltage charging method (cc/cv).
 All this means is that a constant current is applied to the battery during the first part of the charge cycle.